williamgilpin/flowtrace_docs/flowtrace_imagej.md

 ## Installing as a permanent macro

 If you find yourself using flowtrace on a regular basis, you may want to install it as a permanent macro in ImageJ or Fiji's plugins menu.
-The easiest way to do this is to manually drag the file into the folder `ImageJ/plugins` or `Fiji/Plugins` (located in the installation directory of Fiji or ImageJ).
-Restart Fiji or ImageJ after doing this.
+The easiest way to do this is to manually drag the file into the folder `ImageJ/plugins` or `Fiji/Plugins` (located in the installation directory of Fiji or ImageJ---on OSX you may need to go to `Applications/Fiji`, right-click the icon, and select "Show package contents").
+Restart Fiji or ImageJ after adding the file to that folder.

 ## Options